-Nature Spirituality has always been essential to my life journey, and the teachings of First Nations elders and community peoples have been an important part of my learning and personal transformation.
-At an Elders Gathering hosted by Trent University in 2010, I heard revered Wisdom Keeper and Professor James Dumont (Anishnaabe) say that “everyone needs to get back to their own indigenous knowledge.”
-Like a lightning bolt from the blue this simple statement activated a monumental set of questions about my own life, and issues in the wider society.
-Why were my kindred spirits in the spiritual community assuming First Nations identities or taking cultural and spiritual property that did not belong to them, and where were our own indigenous expressions as people with European heritage?
-Over the span of the next three years I was driven to examine these issues, and Ancient Spirit Rising: Reclaiming Your Roots & Restoring Earth Community is the result of that exhaustive research on eco-identity, along with my own nature-based observations, conclusions, evocations, poetry and illustrations.
+Nature Spirituality is essential to my life journey, and the teachings of First Nations Elders and community peoples have played an important role in my learning and personal transformation.
+In 2012 at an Elders Gathering hosted at Trent University, I heard revered Wisdom Keeper and Professor James Dumont (Anishnaabe) say that “everyone needs to get back to their own Indigenous Knowledge.”
+Like a lightning bolt from the blue, this simple statement activated a monumental set of questions about my own life, and issues in the wider society.